MunskyGroup/FISH_Processing/README.md

 If you use this repository, make sure to cite BIG-FISH and Cellpose:

 - [Big-FISH](https://github.com/fish-quant/big-fish):
-Imbert, Arthur, et al. "FISH-quant v2: a scalable and modular analysis tool for smFISH image analysis."
-Biorxiv (2021).
+Imbert, Arthur, et al. "FISH-quant v2: a scalable and modular tool for smFISH image analysis."
+RNA (2022): rna-079073.

 - [Cellpose](https://github.com/MouseLand/cellpose):
  Stringer, Carsen, et al. "Cellpose: a generalist algorithm for cellular segmentation."
 Nature Methods 18.1 (2021): 100-106.